RobinHankin/schwarzschild/inst/JOSE/paper.md

 The ``schwarzschild`` package presents heavily documented and structured R code that demonstrates different aspects of physics near a spherically symmetric black hole.
-Spacetime near a Schwarzschild black hole is simulated by the R functionality of the package; one side-effect is the the creation of usable PDF images.
+Physical processes such as null geodesics and freely falling objects are simulated near a Schwarzschild black hole by the R functionality of the package; one side-effect is the the creation of usable and accurate PDF images.

 The package defines over twenty functions that are called for their side-effect of plotting a diagram of spacetime in the vicinity of a